 Clinical Care Optical Spectroscopy

-Today, the concept of a Smart biopsy or endoscopy may refer to the use of a biopsy or endoscopy procedure to extract deeper information from these invasive procedures which may aid in diagnostic processes.
+Today, the concept of a smart biopsy or endoscopy may refer to the use of a biopsy or endoscopy procedure to extract deeper information from these invasive procedures which may aid in diagnostic processes.
 The smart biopsy of the future seeks to develop a rapid, and minimally-invasive diagnostic tool that, when deployed in a clinical setting, can reduce the number of unnecessary traditional invasive biopsies and improve early detection and treatment of a variety of diseases in the developing world.

 Real-World Application Development for Smart Biopsy Technology

-Research in the last few years has focused on overcoming the challenges inherent in bringing a reliable portable DRS system to reality.
-Two of those challenges are the inability to standardize the pressure applied to the probe when performing tests manually, and the lack of a reliable way to perform a real-time calibration in the field, two potential sources for significant user error with the potential to vary test results widely.
+Research in the last few years has focused on overcoming the challenges inherent in bringing a reliable portable DRS system to fruition.
+Two of those challenges are the inability to standardize the pressure applied to the probe when performing tests manually, and the lack of a reliable way to perform a real-time calibration in the field: two potential sources for significant user error with the potential to vary test results widely.
 One potential solution integrated a self-calibrating channel with a novel probe design that adds an optical pressure sensor to the probe tip that only allows data capture when probe pressure falls within a predefined range.
 The pressure sensor and self-calibration features reduce the need for advanced operator training and improve the accuracy and efficacy of clinical deployment.
 (Yu et al. 2014)

-The historic method of detecting and identifying colorectal cancer is visual inspection through endoscopy using white light.
+The historical method of detecting and identifying colorectal cancer is visual inspection through endoscopy using white light.
 Colorectal carcinoma typically develops along predictable stages of neoplastic transformation which, in turn, results in changes to the optical characteristics of transformed cells.
 Early stages of cellular defects in mucosal linings are undetectable under traditional white light endoscopy, while fluorescence spectroscopy offers a uniquely sensitive tool to detect early changes to the physical properties of abnormal cells (Horak 2006).
 Depending on the cellular environment, spectral features may exhibit an autofluorescence response shifting from 510-560 nm in healthy cells toward the red at 630-690 nm relative to the concentration of malignant tissues.
-The ideal system designed for this research application was the AvaSpec-2048 (now replaced by the AvaSpec-ULS2048CL-EVO) measuring 560-800 nm with a direct attach filter holder.
+The ideal system designed for this research application was the AvaSpec-2048 (which has since been replaced by the AvaSpec-ULS2048CL-EVO) measuring 560-800 nm with a direct attach filter holder.

 Further studies apply NIR spectroscopy using a dual-channel spectrometer system consisting of the AvaSpec-ULS2048L and AvaSpec-NIR256-2.5-HSC-EVO NIRLine spectrometers to identify oral cancer biomarkers in saliva (Hurskainen 2019).
-And, in another study, research partners in Iran and the Netherlands employed the AvaSpec-2048-USB2 (now replaced by the AvaSpec-ULS2048CL-EVO) spectrometer with the AvaLight-Hal-S halogen light source to perform single fiber reflectance spectroscopy to identify cervical premalignancy.
+And, in another study, research partners in Iran and the Netherlands employed the AvaSpec-2048-USB2 (since replaced by the AvaSpec-ULS2048CL-EVO) spectrometer with the AvaLight-Hal-S halogen light source to perform single fibre reflectance spectroscopy to identify cervical premalignancy.
 This non-invasive methodology has the potential to reduce the number of unnecessary biopsies (Tabrizi 2013).

 Blood perfusion is defined as the blood volume flow through a given volume or mass of tissue.
-It can be measured in units of ml/ml/sec or ml/100 g/min) which represents the amount of local blood flow through the capillary network and extracellular spaces in the tissue.
+It can be measured in units of ml/ml/sec or ml/100 g/min), which represents the amount of local blood flow through the capillary network and extracellular spaces in the tissue.
 This parameter is an important medical diagnostic procedure for determining normal and pathological physiologies.
 For example, the viability of a tissue transplant demands satisfactory post-operative blood perfusion.
 Using a technique called Diffuse Correlation Spectroscopy (DCS), blood perfusion is measured by treating scatter of emitted photons as a function of the motion of cells within a target volume (Bi et al. 2015).
 This approach offers promise for wearable spectroscopy systems that provide real-time monitoring of tissue health.
 The AvaSpec-Mini2048CL is the ideal candidate for such a system.

 Blood Gas Analysis – Co-Oximetry

-Bi, Renzhe, et al. “Optical methods for blood perfusion measurement—theoretical comparison among four different modalities.”
+Bi, Renzhe, et al. ‘Optical methods for blood perfusion measurement—theoretical comparison among four different modalities.’
 JOSA A 32.5 (2015): 860-866.

-Horak, L., et al. “Auto-fluorescence spectroscopy of colorectal carcinoma: ex vivo study.”
-Journal of Optoelectronics and Advanced Materials 8.1 (2006): 396.
+Horak, L., et al. ‘Auto-fluorescence spectroscopy of colorectal carcinoma: ex vivo study.‘ Journal of Optoelectronics and Advanced Materials 8.1 (2006): 396.

 Hurskainen, Miia.
-“Attempt to Reliably Identify Oral Cancer Salivary Biomarkers Using Near-Infrared Spectroscopy and Savitzky-Golay Algorithm.”
+‘Attempt to Reliably Identify Oral Cancer Salivary Biomarkers Using Near-Infrared Spectroscopy and Savitzky-Golay Algorithm.’
 DEStech Transactions on Engineering and Technology Research icicr (2019).

-Santoro, Ylenia, et al. “Breast cancer spatial heterogeneity in near-infrared spectra and the prediction of neoadjuvant chemotherapy response.”
-Journal of biomedical optics 16.9 (2011): 097007.
+Santoro, Ylenia, et al. ‘Breast cancer spatial heterogeneity in near-infrared spectra and the prediction of neoadjuvant chemotherapy response.’
+Journal of Biomedical Optics 16.9 (2011): 097007.

-Tabrizi, Sanaz Hariri, et al. “Single fiber reflectance spectroscopy on cervical premalignancies: the potential for reduction of the number of unnecessary biopsies.”
-Journal of biomedical optics 18.1 (2013): 017002.
+Tabrizi, Sanaz Hariri, et al. ‘Single fiber reflectance spectroscopy on cervical premalignancies: the potential for reduction of the number of unnecessary biopsies.’
+Journal of Biomedical Optics 18.1 (2013): 017002.

-Yu, Bing, et al. “Diffuse reflectance spectroscopy of epithelial tissue with a smart fiber-optic probe.”
-Biomedical optics express 5.3 (2014): 675-689.
+Yu, Bing, et al. ‘Diffuse reflectance spectroscopy of epithelial tissue with a smart fiber-optic probe.’
+Biomedical Optics Express 5.3 (2014): 675-689.